Shooting at the 1984 Summer Olympics – Mixed trap: Background

 This was the 14th appearance of the men's ISSF Olympic trap event.
 The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
 As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
 Very few women participated these years.
 The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
 In 2000, a separate women's event was added and it has been contested at every Games since.
 There was also a men's team trap event held four times from 1908 to 1924.

 Three of the top 10 shooters from the 1980 Games returned: gold medalist Luciano Giovannetti of Italy and the Spanish team, fifth-place finisher Eladio Vallduvi and tenth-place finisher Ricardo Sancho.
 Vallduvi and Giovannetti had split the World Championship in 1982.
 Reigning (1983) World Champion John Primrose of Canada also competed in Los Angeles, while 1981 winner Aleksandr Asanov of the Soviet Union could not enter due to the Soviet-led boycott.

 Bahrain, Cyprus, Hong Kong, and Paraguay each made their debut in the event.
-Great Britain made its 13th appearance, most among nations, having missed only the 1980 Moscow Games.
+Great Britain made its 13th appearance, most among nations, having missed only the 1980 Moscow Olympics.